-Attachment 02 is provided to confirm that the offeror will comply with all provisions in this RFP, acknowledges the response conditions and, if applicable, provide notice that the firm qualifies as an Alaskan bidder.
-The Proposal Cover Sheet must be signed by a company officer empowered to bind the company.
-An offeror's failure to include these items in their Proposal may cause their Proposal to be determined to be non-responsive and the Proposal may be rejected.
+Proposals must confirm that the offeror will comply with all provisions in this RFP; and, if applicable, provide notice that the firm qualifies as an Alaskan bidder.
+Proposals must be signed by a company officer empowered to bind the company.
+An offeror's failure to include these items in the proposals may cause the proposal to be determined to be non-responsive and the proposal may be rejected.